w-frank/garden-website/content/help-for-hedgehogs.md

 ## 7. Check before strimming or mowing

 Strimming and mowing are the most common injuries to hedghogs.
 Before strimming or mowing check long grass for hedgehogs.
-If you find any move them to a safe spot well out of harms way.
+If you find any, move them to a safe spot well out of harms way.

 ## 8. Provide food and water

 While natural food is of course best for hedgehogs, you can give them a helping hand with supplementary food, especially before and after winter hibernation.
-Offer meat-based dog or cat food, preferably chicken or turkey flavour.
+Provide meat-based dog or cat food, preferably chicken or turkey flavour.
 Avoid leaving out bread or milk as this can dehydrate and ultimately kill hedgehogs.

 ## 9. Check bonfires